Homemade Air Freshener: Breathe happy without the toxic mess.

 What did I tell you.
 Easy.
 So what’s stopping your from making your own homemade air freshener?
 Nothing.
 And if nothing else, please just throw out the toxic stuff.
 Even kid vomit is better.

-Do you make your own homemade air freshener?
+Tell me, do you make your own homemade air freshener?

 Sources: